souregi/YoutubeTrends/README.md

 4. Edit the keywords.txt File

+# Quick Start

-5. Run Jupyter Notebook :
+1. Run Jupyter Notebook :

 <pre>jupyter notebook</pre>

-# Quick Start
+2. Run the first line of command, the result should be something like this :